SpaceX launch scrubbed due to bad weather conditions; new launch time

-CAPE CANAVERAL, fl - SpaceX postponed its launch today due to bad weather conditions affecting Central Florida.
+CAPE CANAVERAL, fl - SpaceX postponed its launch Wednesday due to bad weather conditions.
 The new instantaneous window opens Thursday at 6:01 p.m.
 This would make SpaceX’s 18th Commercial Resupply Services mission, or CRS-18.

 The Dragon capsule will carry cargo to the International Space Station on Friday, July 26.